paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-016-security-cooperation.md

 (1) **Concurrence in conduct of programs.—** — The concurrence of the Secretary of State is required to conduct or support any program authorized by subsection (a).

 (2) **Joint development and planning of programs.—** — The Secretary of Defense and the Secretary of State shall jointly develop and plan any program carried out pursuant to subsection (a).
+In developing and planning a program to build the capacity of the national security forces of a foreign country under subsection (a), the Secretary of Defense and Secretary of State should jointly consider political, social, economic, diplomatic, and historical factors, if any, of the foreign country that may impact the effectiveness of the program.

 (3) **Implementation of programs.—** — The Secretary of Defense and the Secretary of State shall coordinate the implementation of any program under subsection (a).
 The Secretary of Defense and the Secretary of State shall each designate an individual responsible for program coordination under this paragraph at the lowest appropriate level in the Department concerned.